cod1dev/centralizer/README.md

 Supported game version: **1.1**

 > [!NOTE]
-> This centralizer aims to be used as a base to make it easier to add your own modifications & features to all your gametypes, without the need to modify each gametype files.
+> This centralizer aims to be used as a base to make it more convenient to add your modifications & features to all your gametypes, without the need to modify each gametype files.